Slow Cooker Turkey Chili (with Sweet Potato and Black Beans)

 Make It Now:

-Freezer For Later: Complete recipe through Step 2.
+- Method 1 (before slow cooker): Complete recipe through Step 3.
 Add the cooked and cooled meat and vegetables to a gallon-sized freezer bag or container.
-Then, add the remaining ingredients (chili powder through black beans) to the same bag.
+Then, add the remaining ingredients from Step 4 to the same bag.
 Seal, toss gently to mix, and freeze.

 Notes/Tips